AshelynAllred/Data-Analysis-Project-1/README.md

 *A deeper look at Identity Theft theft crime trends and why we chose to look specifically at Identity Theft theft.

+The raw data set that was used in our analysis can be found here: https://catalog.data.gov/dataset/crime-data-from-2020-to-present